-Will you hire or outsource through a third party?
+Are you planning to you hire someone new or outsource through a third party?

-Whether you hire an employee or outsource the work, you'll surely find ways to save money.
+Whether you hire an employee or outsource the graphic design work to a third-party, you’ll surely find ways to save money.
 If you chose to hire freelancers, you would see a lot of them tend to offer lower prices, depending on the complexity (or simplicity) of the job, the country they live in, and their level of expertise.

 However, the hiring process can be tedious.
 You’ll be the one reviewing their portfolio, sorting through their work, and identifying which ones have real talent and which ones are posers.
 And, you’ll just have to throw caution to the wind and trust your gut that they’ll stick around until the job gets done.

 In addition, you should be able to determine the payment scheme: is the salary twice or once a month?
 Will you pay a premium for rush jobs?

 On the other hand, an outsourcing company offers the benefits of uniform pricing for your team of designers.
 It also does the recruitment, screening, and hiring on your behalf.
 On top of that, it supervises their designer’s work to ensure that your job gets done as you instructed.
 Instead of dealing with independent contractors from different countries, you’ll only have to work directly with one or two people from the outsourcing company.